-GoLogin joined the antidetect browser market four years ago.
+GoLogin joined the antidetect browser market in 2019.
 Marketers use the tool to manage multiple social media accounts, retailers – to create stealth profiles, while others run several ad accounts.
 And today, you wouldn’t find a listicle without this tool in the top three positions.

 In this review, we’ll take a closer look at GoLogin’s features, price, user experience, and performance to see if it’s a good fit for you.

-GoLogin is a US-based company founded in 2019, with headquarters in New York.
+GoLogin is a US-based company with headquarters in New York.
 Its primary focus is a multi-accounting browser that allows controlling bulk profiles from a web cloud browser or a local app.

 Even though the company hasn’t been in the market very long, it’s managed to build an impressive community of users.
 According to its website, over the years GoLogin has had over 350 thousand users and 2.5 million profiles created.
 If the numbers are valid, this makes the company one of the more popular options among antidetect browsers.

 GoLogin positions itself as an affordable service – it offers lower prices than many competitors.
 The company targets a broad spectrum of users – from individuals to large clients looking to scale up.